Blockchains/mStable-tech-challenges/full-stack/README.md

 - Gamification
 - Innovation: Show us what you can really do
   - e.g. gas costs too high on mainnet?
 How about implementing some gas minimisation strategies
-  - e.g. have a better idea about how Jimmy can get a fair payment?
+  - e.g. have a better idea about how Jimmy can get paid and save his money?
 Implement it!

 # Submissions